missionpinball/mpf-docs/tutorial/1_prerequisites.rst

 Tutorial step 1: Prerequisites
 ==============================

-Before we dig into building your own machine's, let's make sure you have everything you need to get started.
+The first step to using MPF is to understand some basics about how it works and to actually get MPF installed on your computer.
+So that's what these next few steps will do.

 1. You don't need a physical pinball machine yet
 ------------------------------------------------

 First, you do *not* need to have physical hardware to go through this tutorial.
-You can complete the entire thing via MPF's "virtual" hardware platform which lets you run MPF on your computer with no hardware attached.
+You can complete the entire thing via MPF's "virtual" hardware platform which lets you run MPF on your computer with no actual hardware attached.

 We should point out that MPF's virtual platform is *not* pinball emulation software.
 There is no 3D-rendered playfield, and it's not like Future Pinball or Visual Pinball or anything.